alexandrmazur96/tegme/README.md

 ### License

-Telme is licensed under the GNU General Public License - see the LICENSE file for details.
+Tegme is licensed under the GNU General Public License - see the LICENSE file for details.